Chris Nelson (baseball)

 Christopher Lars Nelson (born September 3, 1985) is an American former professional baseball infielder.
-He played in Major League Baseball (MLB) for the Colorado Rockies from 2010 through 2013, New York Yankees in 2013, the Los Angeles Angels of Anaheim in 2013 and the San Diego Padres in 2014.
+He played in Major League Baseball (MLB) for the Colorado Rockies from 2010 through 2013, New York Yankees in 2013, the Los Angeles Angels of Anaheim in 2013, and the San Diego Padres in 2014.

 High school

 Nelson played baseball at Redan High School in Stone Mountain, Georgia.
 He was one of the nation's top pitching prospects before undergoing Tommy John surgery following his junior season.
 As a senior, he batted .552.
 Nelson committed to play college baseball at Georgia.

 Professional career

 Colorado Rockies

-The Colorado Rockies selected Nelson in the first round, with the ninth overall selection, of the 2004 amateur entry draft, and received the third largest signing bonus in Rockies history.
+The Colorado Rockies selected Nelson in the first round, with the ninth overall selection, of the 2004 Major League Baseball draft, and received the third largest signing bonus in Rockies history.
 In July 2007, while playing for the Modesto Nuts, Nelson was named Rockies Farm Player of the Month.

 Nelson was called up on June 18, 2010, to replace Troy Tulowitzki, who had broken his wrist.
 He was expected to play second base, with Clint Barmes moving to shortstop.

-On September 9, 2010, Nelson stole home plate against Cincinnati Reds pitcher Nick Masset, scoring what would be the deciding run in the Rockies' victory, their seventh straight.
+On September 9, Nelson stole home plate against Cincinnati Reds pitcher Nick Masset, scoring what would be the deciding run in the Rockies' victory, their seventh straight.
 It was Nelson's first career stolen base, and the first time he had stolen home plate at any level.
+He played in 17 games for Colorado during his rookie campaign, hitting .280/.308/.320 with one stolen base.

-Though he struggled at the MLB level during the 2011 season, Nelson was announced as the third base starter along with Jordan Pacheco during Spring Training in 2012.
-He was designated for assignment on April 28, 2013.
+Nelson played in 63 games for the Rockies in 2011, slashing .250/.280/.383 with four home runs, 16 RBI, and three stolen bases.
+Nelson was announced as the third base starter along with Jordan Pacheco during spring training in 2012.
+He made 111 appearances for Colorado during the year, batting .301/.352/.458 with nine home runs and 53 RBI.

+In 2013, Nelson played in 21 games for the Rockies, hitting .242/.282/.318 with four RBI and four walks.
+Nelson was designated for assignment by Colorado on April 28, 2013, following the promotion of Nolan Arenado.